Enjoying a cup of tea gives us a chance to be still for a moment and ignore the hustle of life.

 Other beneficial ingredients are theobromin which is a stimulant and may has uplifting effects on emotions as well as theophyllin which has an anti-inflammatory effect, dilation of vessels and is often used for asthma bronchial.

-There is much more to tea than many of us might have expected.
+There is much more to a cup of tea than many of us might have expected.
 Should you feel the urge to deepen your knowledge and maybe even become a tea taster you can visit the ‘TeaAcademy’ in Frankfurt, Dubai or Sri Lanka founded by the renowned tea company Ronnefeldt.

 And now: Have a break – have a teatime.
 And let’s enjoy a cup of peace.